abbreviatedman/diner/README.md

 Diner is an implementation of Redux that uses a consistent metaphor so you can quickly grasp it.

 I'll be writing more about its design soon enough, and if you want to help make Diner better, please contribute!
-But in the meantime, here's just the basic usage!:
+But in the meantime, here's just the basic usage:

 Download it: